-The effects of aerosol on clouds are examined over the Yangtze River Delta (YRD) using 3-month satellite data during polluted wintertime from December 2013 to February 2014.
-The relationships between aerosol properties and cloud micro- and macro-physical parameters are analyzed in detail to clarify the differences in cloud development under various aerosol and meteorology conditions.
-Complex relationships between aerosol optical depth (AOD) and cloud droplet radius (CDR), liquid water path (LWP) and cloud optical thickness (COT) exist in four regions of interest (ROIs).
-High aerosol loading does not obviously affect LWPs and COTs.
-In fact, an inhibiting effect of aerosol on cloud development occurs over coastal areas for low- and medium-low clouds, more pronounced in low clouds (< 5 km) than high clouds.
-Low aerosol loading plays a positive role in promoting COTs of the high- and low-clouds over areas dominated by maritime aerosol.
-Aerosol loading exerts a significant effect on COTs, LWPs, CDRs in valley and coal industry districts except for high-cloud conditions.
-The value ranges of COTs, LWPs, CDRs in dry-polluted areas are lower than in other places, which suggests the dust aerosol has little effect on cloud properties.
-Synoptic conditions also cast strong impacts on cloud distribution, in particular an unstable synoptic condition leads to cloud development at larger horizontal and vertical scales.
-Ground pollution enhances the amount of low-level cloud even under stable conditions.
-Aerosol plays an important role in cloud evolution in the low layers of the troposphere (< 5 km) for the case of a stable atmosphere in wintertime.
+The effects of aerosol on clouds are examined over the Yangtze River Delta (YRD) using 3 months of satellite data from the polluted wintertime from December 2013 to February 2014.
+The relationships between aerosol properties, and cloud micro- and macro-physical parameters are analyzed in detail to clarify the differences in cloud development under various aerosol and meteorological conditions.
+Complex relationships between the aerosol optical depth (AOD), and the cloud droplet radius (CDR), liquid water path (LWP) and cloud optical thickness (COT) exist in four regions of interest (ROIs).
+High aerosol loading does not obviously affect LWPs and COTs; in fact, aerosols inhibit development of low- and medium-low clouds over coastal areas—an effect that is more pronounced in low clouds (< 5 km) than high ones.
+Low aerosol loading plays a positive role in promoting the COT of high- and low-clouds over areas dominated by maritime aerosol.
+Aerosol loading exerts a significant influence on COTs, LWPs and CDRs in valley and coal industry districts except during high-cloud conditions.
+The ranges of COTs, LWPs and CDRs in dry-polluted areas are lower than in other places, which suggests that dust aerosol has little effect on cloud properties.
+Synoptic conditions also strongly impact cloud distribution, in particular, an unstable synoptic condition leads to cloud development on a larger horizontal and vertical scale.
+Ground pollution enhances the amount of low-level cloud cover even under stable conditions.
+Aerosol plays an important role in wintertime cloud evolution in the low layers of the troposphere (< 5 km) when the atmosphere is stable.